 Countries Representing: Sweden

 Major: English Literature

 Julia loves to travel and experience new adventures and cultures.
 She’s from a small town outside of Lund, Sweden.
-During High School she spent a year as an exchange student in Michigan, USA and is now completing her Bachelors degree in English Literature at Lindenwood University in Missouri, USA.
-After completing her major, and possibly a masters, she hopes to work in publishing and/or editing at a major book company.
+During High School, she spent a year as an exchange student in Michigan, USA, and is now completing her Bachelor’s degree in English Literature at Lindenwood University in Missouri, USA.
+After completing her major, and possibly a master’s, she hopes to work in publishing and/or editing at a major book company.
 It was her passion for reading that made her finally decide on her major and future career.
-Her interest for traveling has brought her to a lot of mesmerizing places and allowed her to meet people from all over the world.
+Her interest in traveling has brought her to a lot of mesmerizing places and allowed her to meet people from all over the world.
 She hopes to one day visit every single country on this planet.
 Animals have also always been a major part of her life.
-She grew up with dogs and horses around her, and since starting college she’s dedicated about 4 hours a week at a riding centre for disabled children and around 6 hours a week at a rescue centre for dogs.
+She grew up with dogs and horses around her, and since starting college she’s dedicated about 4 hours a week at a riding center for disabled children and around 6 hours a week at a rescue center for dogs.

 Student Name: Patty

 Countries Representing: Thailand